 normal katana even though this is a through hardened blade.

-uses a black cotton ito wrapping with a blackened steel tsuba and
+uses a brown cotton ito wrapping with a blackened steel tsuba and

-an image of rabbits under a crescent moon.
-The steel used on this
+an image of snow cap of Mt.
+Fuji.
+The steel used on this blade is

-blade is the through hardened version of the Cheness 9260 Spring
+the through hardened version of the Cheness 9260 Spring Steel.

 The handle of

 this blade is slightly bigger than that of a standard katana.
 This

 is to compensate for the broader blade and nakago within the handle.

 of Cheness SGC Series Katana and Standard Katana